-Several members of an Air Force C-17 transport jet crew will receive the Distinguished Flying Cross for helping deliver a baby on the flight out of Afghanistan, the service announced on Thursday.
+Several members of an Air Force C-17 transport jet crew will receive the Distinguished Flying Cross for helping deliver an Afghan baby on a flight out of Afghanistan, the service announced on Thursday.

 The crew took off from Kabul, Afghanistan on August 23, 2021, with a cargo deck full of 456 evacuees.
 The jet flew to Al Udeid Air Base, Qatar, where they entered a holding pattern waiting to land.
 While in the holding pattern, the loadmaster, Tech Sgt.
 Leah Schmidt, of the 701st Airlift Squadron, informed the pilot, Capt.
 Dennis Conner, also of the 701st, that a woman in distress had shut herself into the lavatory and needed help.

 “Schmidt and Conner agreed they needed to land the jet as soon as possible because they had a potential medical emergency,” the 315th Airlift Wing, of which the 701st is a component, wrote in a press release at the time.

 Luckily, the crew had an active-duty Air Force flight nurse onboard.
 The nurse, Capt.
 Leslie Green, who at the time was assigned to the 375th Aeromedical Evacuation Squadron, at Scott Air Force Base in Illinois, had spent the flight seeing to several passengers experiencing medical emergencies with the limited supplies on hand.
 Green was inserting an IV and administering fluids to one passenger who had fainted from dehydration when Schmidt called her to check on the woman in the lavatory.
 Green realized the woman was in labor, but the nurse knew how to handle it.